openEOPlatform/documentation/federation/backends/collections.md

 # Collections

-If back-ends offer/mirror the same datasets, it is required to align the metadata.
+If back-ends offer/mirror the same datasets, it is required to align names and metadata.

+The following standardized names have been agreed upon:

+- SENTINEL2_L1C
+- SENTINEL2_L2A
+- SENTINEL1_GRD
+- SENTINEL3_OLCI_L1B

+These are all Copernicus Missions, and the standard names refer to the archives prepared and distributed by ESA.
+When it is not possible/desirable to use this name as collection id, a 'common_name' can be added next to the 'id' property that identifies the collection as a standard archive.

 For the following datasets an agreement has been achieved:

 ## Sentinel L2A